aarce21/Election_Analysis/README.md

 # Election_Analysis
 ## Project Overview
-The purpose of this election analysis was to assist a board of elections in determiing the winning candidate, their number of votes, and their percentage of votes won by usilizing an excel CSV file and python functions in VS Code.
+The purpose of this election analysis was to assist a board of elections in determining the winning candidate, their number of votes, and their percentage of votes won by usilizing an excel CSV file and Python functions in VS Code.

   The goals of this analysis were to determine:

       1. The total number of votes
       2. Who the candidates in the election were
       3. Determine how many votes each of the candidates received
-      4. Find out the percentage of the votes that the candidates won
+      4. Determine percentage of the votes won by the candidate
       5. Finally, determine who the winning candidate was

 ## Resources
 This analysis was possible to perform by using: